-All student service hours will be registered for credit using our digital system.
-Students can log their submission on the school website under the Campus Ministry tab.
+All student service hours will be registered for credit using the app on their iPads.
 Students will have to enter their school-issued email, a valid parent email, and contact information for a site supervisor.
 Parents and family members will not be recognized as valid site supervisors.
 Site supervisors need to be an authorized volunteer coordinator, or project coordinator recognized by the organization associated with the volunteer service.
 Students, parents, site supervisors, the Campus Ministry office, and our IT department will receive notification of every submission made to the school database.
 Any student that submits falsified information will be subject to any or all of the following consequences: